 Arc Fatigue: Pretty much everything after the sixth round.
 The show starts adding more and more filler and padding which prolongs both the monotonous Tournament Arc as well as Snow's rescue.
 Compared to the manga where she was only gone a volume and a half, she's missing 26 episodes here.
 It's mildly annoying watching it now, but imagine watching the show as it was airing.
 That's half of year of mostly filler.
-And then there's the Ghost Chess arc, which is loved by Yaoi Fangirls for obvious reasons but disliked by many others.
+And then there's the Ghost Chess arc, which is loved by Yaoi Fangirls and people who wanted a better resolution to Phantom's character arc (that was anti-climatic in the manga) but disliked by others.
 The last 7 episodes are generally considered to end the series on a high note, though.

-Broken Base: Snow is a very divisive character to say the least.
-There are many who see her as a scrappy but she does have her fans.
+Base Breaker: Snow is a very divisive character to say the least.
+There are many who see her as a scrappy for getting in the way of Ginta and whoever they ship him with and for getting captured on screen at least twice (four times in the anime), but she does have her fans.
 Notably, she always ranked fairly high in the manga's character polls, always in the Top 10, frequently in the Top 5.
-Her hatedom may even border on Vocal Minority considering how active the Yaoi fans are compared to everyone else.

 Ensemble Darkhorse: Alviss is by far the most popular character in the series given that almost all artwork and fanart is mainly about him.
 It's even lampshaded in the series by Edward and Belle.